Umicore - Transparency notification by The Goldman Sachs Group, Inc.

 The Goldman Sachs Group, Inc.

-In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by The Goldman Sachs Group, Inc. that it has crossed the legal threshold of 5% for the direct voting rights and equivalent financial instruments upwards on 29 April 2026.
+In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by The Goldman Sachs Group, Inc. that it has crossed the legal threshold of 3% for the direct voting rights downwards and the legal threshold of 3% for the equivalent financial instruments upwards on 7 May 2026.

 Summary of the move: